from $0 per person

 Akagera National Park can only be explored using a vehicle – whether you choose to drive yourself or are part of a safari team, the best way to see this 1,122 km2 forest is to have a tour guide accompany you.
 It’s a great way to learn facts about the different mammals and birdlife that are park residents.
 Another highlight of the Akagera National Park is a boat trip on Lake Ihema where you can spot hippos, Nile crocodiles and waterbirds.
-Some of the birdlife to look for are the most sought after Red-faced barbet, Grey-crowned cranes, shoebills and several Nightjar species.
+Some birdlife to look for are the most sought after Red-faced barbet, Grey-crowned cranes, shoebills and several Nightjar species.
 Conservation efforts have meant that the game has been allowed to flourish within Akagera so game drives are warranted when visiting East Africa.
 A fantastic destination to soak in the vibe of Rwanda before heading home, Akagera National Park appeals to the novice and seasoned explorer and nature lovers alike.

 To Kigali and onward

-With a wealth bank of photographs, stories, anecdotes and other memories, we at IE would like to say ‘Urakoze’ (thank you) and ‘Urabeho’ (goodbye).
+With a wealth bank of photographs, stories, anecdotes, and other memories, we at IE would like to say ‘Urakoze’ (thank you) and ‘Urabeho’ (goodbye).
 We hope that Rwanda’s magic has inspired and coaxed you enough for another visit to ‘Le Pays des Mille Collines’.